Office and business insurance

 In our experience, tax, property and employment issues prove to be the three most common causes of complaints and disputes.

 It's unlikely you'll have your own in-house legal department so the next best thing is a commercial legal expenses insurance policy.

 In the case of an unexpected dispute it will provide invaluable cover for your legal costs and other expenses.
 In addition, you get access to a 24 hour legal helpline for advice on commercial law and business matters.

-All external accessible windows and skylights are:
+Second, that all external accessible windows and skylights are:

-- Fitted with window-locks, or permanently screwed shut
+- Fitted with window locks, or permanently screwed shut

 Or protected by one or all of:

 - Fixed solid steel bars not more than 10 cm apart

 - Fixed expanded metal, weld mesh or wrought ironwork grilles